 (c) give that person written notice of any condition to which the accreditation is subject.

-[Regulation 30 amended in Gazette 17 Dec 2013 p.
+[Regulation 30 amended: Gazette 17 Dec 2013 p.
 6228-9; 10 Mar 2015 p.
 834.]

 31. Period of accreditation

 Unless it is sooner cancelled by the Council, the accreditation of a VET course by the Council has effect for the period (not over 5 years) set by the Council and specified in the course accreditation document.